Published on April 25, 2022

 All of your questions about apple cider vinegar for neuropathy are answered below!

-Apple cider vinegar (ACV) is made from apple juice to which yeast and bacteria are added.
+Apple cider vinegar (ACV) is made from apple juice, adding yeast and bacteria.
 The yeast turns the sugar from the apples into alcohol.
 This is the fermentation process.
-The bacteria then turn the alcohol into acetic acid which gives the vinegar.
+The bacteria then turn the alcohol into acetic acid, which gives the vinegar.

 Apple cider vinegar is believed to have numerous health benefits and may help with neuropathy by reducing nerve pain.

-ACV is a popular home remedy used in traditional cooking and medicine for centuries.
-In ancient times, it was widely used to treat coughs, infections, sore throat, and wounds.
+ACV has been a popular home remedy used in traditional cooking and medicine for centuries.
+In ancient times, it was widely used to treat coughs, infections, sore throats, and wounds.

-In recent years, people have claimed numerous health benefits of apple cider vinegar for a wide range of conditions.
-It’s believed to help lower blood sugar levels, reduce cholesterol, boost weight loss, calm acid reflux, improve heart health, treat dandruff, and reduce nerve pain among other things.
+In recent years, people have claimed numerous health benefits of apple cider vinegar for many conditions.
+It’s believed to help lower blood sugar levels, reduce cholesterol, boost weight loss, mild acid reflux, improve heart health, treat dandruff, and ease nerve pain.

 That being said, ACV has very few side effects.
 It’s cheap and mostly considered safe if taken in a reasonable amount.
 Some people suffering from peripheral neuropathy claim it considerably helps relieve nerve pain.
 So, it’s probably worth the try if you’re looking for alternative treatments for neuropathy.